EpicGamesExt/BlenderTools/docs/main/contributing/documentation.md

 ```

 ::: tip Note
-  You can alternatively build with docker using
+  The build script is in bash, but you can alternatively build with docker using
 ```shell
 cd ./docs
 docker-compose up